Sharpest employment growth in the cleaning industry, temporary work agencies and the computing sector

-In 2017, there were 2,997 “high-growth” enterprises in the market sector.
+In 2018, there were just over 2,000 so-called high-growth enterprises in the sector of manufacturing and market services*.
 A high-growth enterprise is an enterprise with more than 10 employees and an annual growth of this staff of more than 10 % over the last three years.
 The growth is adjusted for jobs from the takeover of other enterprises.
 This is an organic growth.

-The sectors with the most high-growth enterprises are “Cleaning activities” (216 enterprises), “Computer programming, consultancy and related activities” (195 enterprises), “Freight transport by road and removal services” (129 enterprises) and “Restaurants and mobile food service activities” (121 enterprises).
+Sectors with the most high-growth enterprises are “Cleaning activities” (187 enterprises), “Computer programming, consultancy and related activities” (122 enterprises), “Freight transport by road and removal services” (110 enterprises) and “Restaurants and mobile food service activities” (108 enterprises).

 The statistic on high-growth enterprises in the market sector provides information on the number and the total employment according to the activity.
 A high-growth enterprise is an enterprise with more than 10 employees in the reference year T which registers an annual 10 % growth over the three following years.
 The growth is adjusted for jobs from the takeover of other enterprises during the three-years window.
 This is an organic growth.